-The Corporation is also subject to the following covenants:
+The Corporation also covenants the following:

-- the aggregate principal amount of unsecured notes, if any, will not exceed \$500 million, and - the aggregate principal amount of any unsecured notes, principal amount outstanding under the First Lien Facility and the principal amount outstanding under Second Lien Facility will not exceed \$800 million.
+- the aggregate principal amount of unsecured notes, if any, will not exceed \$500 million; and - the aggregate principal amount of any unsecured notes, principal amount outstanding under the First Lien Facility and the principal amount outstanding under second lien credit facility will not exceed \$1 billion.

-11. LONG-TERM BORROWINGS (continued)
+10. LONG-TERM BORROWINGS (continued)